-Join us on 16 December when our chief economist Dr. Peter Westaway will be joined by colleagues from Vanguard’s Investment Strategy Group for a live presentation of the Vanguard economic and markets outlook 2022.
-We invite you to join us and find out more about our expectations for economies and markets for next year and beyond.
+Watch on demand to hear our chief economist Dr. Peter Westaway, alongside colleagues from Vanguard’s Investment Strategy Group, give a presentation of the Vanguard economic and markets outlook 2022.
+Find out more about our expectations for economies and markets for next year and beyond.

-Vanguard has updated its 10-year annualised outlooks for broad asset class returns through the most recent running of the Vanguard Capital Markets Model® (VCMM), based on data as of 30 September, 2021.
+Vanguard has updated its 10-year annualised outlooks for broad asset-class returns through the most recent running of the Vanguard Capital Markets Model® (VCMM), based on data as of 31 March, 2022.
 The probabilistic return assumptions depend on market conditions at the time of the running of the VCMM and, as such, can change with each running over time.

 Our 10-year annualised nominal return projections are as follows.
 Please note that the figures are based on a 1-point range around the 50th percentile of the distribution of return outcomes for equities and a 0.5-point range around the 50th percentile for fixed income.
 Numbers in parentheses reflect median volatility.

-IMPORTANT: The projections or other information generated by the Vanguard Capital Markets Model® (VCCM) regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
-Distribution of return outcomes from the VCMM are derived from 10,000 simulations for each modelled asset class.
-Simulations are as of 30 September, 2021.
+IMPORTANT: The projections or other information generated by the Vanguard Capital Markets Model regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
+Distribution of return outcomes from the VCMM are derived from 10,000 simulations for each modeled asset class.
+Simulations are as of 31 March, 2022.
 Results from the model may vary with each use and over time.

 The VCMM projections are based on a statistical analysis of historical data.
 Future returns may behave differently from the historical patterns captured in the VCMM.
 More important, the VCMM may be underestimating extreme negative scenarios unobserved in the historical period on which the model estimation is based.

-The material contained in this document is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
-The information in this document does not constitute legal, tax, or investment advice.
-You must not, therefore, rely on the content of this document when making any investment decisions.
+The information contained in this article is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
+The information in this article does not constitute legal, tax, or investment advice.
+You must not, therefore, rely on the content of this article when making any investment decisions.